 Following completion of 48 credits of course work, students must successfully complete a comprehensive examination in order to be admitted to candidacy and begin work on the required dissertation.
 The dissertation guidance process follows the formal defense of the student’s research proposal.

 Planning for the student’s dissertation begins early in the program through courses designed to assist with this research process.
 The dissertation requires, at a minimum, two semesters of work and six credits of dissertation advisement.
 The successful oral defense of the dissertation is the last step in the program before graduation.

 Course work is usually completed within 3 years.
-The program may be taken on a full-time (9 credits per semester) or part-time basis.
 Most courses are offered on one day a week.
 Students are admitted only in the fall semester and proceed through the program in cohorts.
 Procedures for the program, progression, oral defense, leaves of absence, graduation, etc., are outlined in the Doctoral Student Handbook provided to all students following admission to the program.